Image credit: E+/Getty Images

 Internet connections

-In a post-COVID world, many jobs are now at least semi-remote if not full remote.
+In a post-COVID world, many jobs are now at least semi-remote if not fully remote.
 You’ll need to make sure you have the internet connection and capabilities necessary for Zoom meetings, browsing and any other work activities you complete on a daily basis.

 First, find out the speed you need for your digital activities.
-Some internet tasks require more download and upload speed than others – if you don’t have enough, you could be plagued with slow, laggy internet that inhibits your daily work
+Some internet tasks require more download and upload speed than others – if you don’t have enough, you could be plagued with slow, laggy internet that inhibits your daily work.

 Next, make sure you have the right internet plan for the speed you’ll need.
-If you find that your current internet isn’t up to the task, check out new providers or plans in your area
+If you find that your current internet isn’t up to the task, check out new providers or plans in your area.

 If you don’t have internet at home, there are still options for you

-If you don’t currently have an internet connection at home, check out providers available near you
+If you don’t currently have an internet connection at home, check out providers available near you.

 If you’re in need of low-budget internet, or just enough speed to allow you to apply for jobs online, some providers have cheap internet options, like Xfinity’s Internet Essentials program, Mediacom’s Connect2Compete program and Optimum’s Advantage Internet.
 These providers all offer plans for under $15/mo.
+Some federal programs also offer internet assistance.

 Lifeline

-Lifeline provides a discount of $9.25/mo. ($34.25/mo. for those on qualifying Tribal lands) toward a landline, cell phone plan, home internet service and internet and phone bundles.
+Lifeline provides a discount of $9.25/mo. ($34.25/mo. for those on qualifying Tribal lands) toward a landline, cellphone plan, home internet service and internet and phone bundles.

-Check out other federal internet funding programs you may be able to capitalize on;
+Check out other federal internet funding programs you may be able to capitalize on.

 Having a stable home internet connection is almost a non-negotiable in today’s digital world.
 Even if you won’t be working from home, it’s important to have the right internet connection for job applications, interviewing and corresponding.